SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda_Kaleido_X16.md

 # Miranda Kaleido X16

-The Kaleido X16 driver is used to display information related to the **Kaleido X16** device.
-The driver is also used to retrieve and set specific characteristics of the device using RCP (Gateway) commands.
+The Kaleido X16 connector is used to display information related to the **Kaleido X16** device.
+The connector is also used to retrieve and set specific characteristics of the device using RCP (Gateway) commands.

-The driver uses two protocols to communicate with the Kaleido device: the SNMP protocol is used to retrieve information concerning the device and the TCP protocol is used to execute RCP commands.
+The connector uses two protocols to communicate with the Kaleido device: the SNMP protocol is used to retrieve information concerning the device and the TCP protocol is used to execute RCP commands.

 ## About

-This driver has five pages: the **General** page contains general information related to this device, the **Card List** page contains information about the slots connected to the frame, the **Video** page contains information about the frame's video inputs, the **Embedded Audio** page contains information about the frame's video-embedded audio, and finally the **Discrete Audio** page contains information about discrete audio of the device.
+This connector has five pages: the **General** page contains general information related to this device, the **Card List** page contains information about the slots connected to the frame, the **Video** page contains information about the frame's video inputs, the **Embedded Audio** page contains information about the frame's video-embedded audio, and finally the **Discrete Audio** page contains information about discrete audio of the device.

 ## Configuration and Installation